eggnaube/PHP-Benchmark/README.markdown

 ## PHP Benchmark class
 This is the core of the PHP Benchmark Script.
 It contains the tests and some functions to do them.

-To use this class, construct an instance of the class `PHP_Benchmark` and you can use the following functions:
+To use this class, create an instance of the `PHP_Benchmark` class and you can use the following methods:

-* `doTests()` -> do all 7 tests and return their results in an array.
+* `doTests()`: do all 7 tests and return their results in an array.
 * `test1()`: String operations test
 * `test2()`: Encryption and hashes test
 * `test3()`: Date functions and calculations test